Skier’s Overnight French Toast2013-07-05

 - a pinch of nutmeg

 In the morning uncover the casserole and preheat the oven to 350ºF.
-Bake for 45 minutes.
+Bake it for 45 minutes.

-Serve with syrup, fresh fruit and for some added decadence, although more calories, freshly whipped cream.
+Serve this wonderful French toast casserole with syrup, fresh fruit and for some added decadence, freshly whipped cream.

 Sounds like the perfect breakfast for skiers or anyone who wants an easy start to the day.
 Make it in the evening and bake it in the morning.